Clayton, Georgia

-Clayton is a city in Rabun County, Georgia, United States.
+Clayton is a city in Rabun County, in the far northeast of Georgia, United States.
 Its population was 2,003 at the 2020 census.
 The county seat of Rabun County, it is in the Blue Ridge Mountains.

 History

 The area that eventually became Clayton was called the Dividings because it sat at the intersection of three crucial Cherokee trails.
 Explorer and naturalist William Bartram came through the Dividings in May 1775 while exploring what was later organized as Rabun County.
 Much later, after Clayton had grown to include the Dividings, two of the old Cherokee trails were improved as the main roads for Clayton and the county: U.S. 23/441 and U.S. 76.

-For hundreds of years, the homeland of the Cherokees, northeast Georgia, was crisscrossed with Indian trails.
-The Dividings was the intersection of five major trails on the land that eventually became Rabun County.
-Centuries later, Clayton was founded at this location, and the five trails today are Highways 23/441 North and South, Highway 76 East and West, and Warwoman Road.

 Claytonsville was founded by European-American settlers in 1821 as the seat of Rabun County.
 In 1823, the town was incorporated and renamed Clayton.
 It was named after a prominent jurist and congressman, Judge Augustin S. Clayton, who served in both the Georgia House of Representatives and Georgia Senate before being elected as a Representative from Georgia, serving two terms from 1831 to 1835.

 In 1824, 67 acre were purchased from Solomon Beck for $150, and city representatives laid out a site for a courthouse and the surrounding streets.

 In 1904, a significant development took place with the completion of the Tallulah Falls Railway to Clayton from Cornelia, Georgia.
 This railway was extended to Franklin, North Carolina, by 1907, marking a significant step in Clayton's transportation infrastructure.
-The town has been equipped with public water and sanitary sewer service since the 1920s, a testament to its commitment to public health and well-being.
-Initially, the water supply was sourced from two springs on nearby Buzzard Roost Mountain; today, it utilizes Lake Rabun as its water supply, showcasing the town's adaptability and resourcefulness.
+The town has been equipped with public water and sanitary sewer service since the 1920s.
+Initially, the water supply was sourced from two springs on nearby Buzzard Roost Mountain; today, it utilizes Lake Rabun as its water supply.

 In 1936, Clayton recorded 30.0 in of snowfall, the highest annual total for anywhere in Georgia.

+In 1956, Walt Disney came to Clayton to film The Great Locomotive Chase.
 Part of Disney's Old Yeller was shot in Clayton in 1957.
 Grizzly was filmed in Clayton, with many residents cast in supporting roles.
 Production began the week before Thanksgiving 1975, with shooting continuing for about six weeks.
 After release in May 1976, Grizzly became the most financially successful independent motion picture to date—a record it held for more than two years until John Carpenter's Halloween hit theaters in October 1978.

 Much of William Gibson's 2014 novel The Peripheral is set in Clayton in the not-too-distant future.

 Over the years, many films have been made in the Clayton and Tallulah Falls area.